How to Deploy PostgreSQL on Kubernetes

 The database is now ready to receive user input.

-Note: An easy way to deploy a highly available PostgreSQL cluster on bare metal is by using a Rancher-controlled Kubernetes cluster.
+Note: An easy way to deploy a highly available PostgreSQL cluster is on Bare Metal Cloud using a Rancher-controlled Kubernetes cluster.

 Conclusion